 European Economic Area tuition fee is applicable to the students from EU countries, Iceland, Liechtenstein, Norway and Switzerland.)

 This programme has a workload of 120 ECTS.

-Natural Language Processing and Learning:
+Natural Language Processing:

 Additional language requirements: